-The winner of the prize will be announced one month before the 2019 European Conference on Politics and Gender in July 2019.
-The prize will be presented at the award ceremony during the conference.
-The winner will be invited to deliver a talk presenting her/his PhD research.
+The prizewinner will be announced in July 2019, one month before the European Conference on Politics and Gender, which takes place in Amsterdam.
+The prize will be presented at the award ceremony during the conference, during which the winner will be invited to deliver a talk presenting her/his PhD research.

 Every two years.
 If it is deemed that no PhD dissertation in Gender and Politics reaches an acceptable standard, the committee may decline to award the prize in any given biennium.